 These unbroken superstitions are presumed to be forgotten when we reach adulthood, but there are some mysteries that bound us to our past unknowingly.

 The answers to these concealing mysteries are to be found in the unfolding events that occur, amid the praeternatural circumstances.

 Within the Hudson Valley was a past that was not adscititious to the native history that had remained undiscovered, and I would quickly be apprised of its immediate connection, as I had read more apparent information on the history of the valley.

-I discovered the fascinating entries of a journal of my late uncle Kasper Van Halen was writing.
+I had discovered the fascinating entries of a journal of my late uncle Kasper Van Halen was writing.
 There was a stunning revelation that had described antecedent encounters with the Knickerbockers ere.

 In all my years as a scion of the Van Halens, I had not realized the consequential impact this unparalleled relevance would signify not only to the region, but as well to my honorable strain.